Hirvita6/upskillcampus/README.md

+Welcome to the Upskill Python Internship Project Repository!
+This repository showcases a Python project that completed during my internship program.

 ## How to Run on Your Laptop?
 - **1. Install Python:** Ensure Python is installed on your laptop.
 You can download it from <a href="python.org">python.org</a>.
 - **2. Install Libraries:** Open a terminal and install the required libraries using **pip install cryptography sqlite3**.